JobSerf

 JobSerf, Inc. was an employment service and job search outsourcing (JSO) company.
-It was founded in 2004 by three Dallas executives: Jay Martin, Phil Miller and David Micek.
-Jay Martin is a former Strategy and Supply Chain Consultant who worked for Arthur D.Little, IBM and PepsiCo.
+It was founded in 2004 by three Dallas executives: Jay Martin, Phil Miller, and David Micek.
+Jay Martin is a former Strategy and Supply Chain Consultant who worked for Arthur D. Little, IBM and PepsiCo.
 Phil Miller is a Dallas-based Financial Executive and former CFO.
-David Micek has been a CEO of multiple companies, and was also the President of internet leader AltaVista.
-In 2004, JobSerf was the first company to demonstrate the feasibility of job search outsourcing, and the pioneer in the job search outsourcing industry.
+David Micek has been a CEO of multiple companies, and was also the president of internet leader AltaVista.
+In 2004, JobSerf was the first company to demonstrate the feasibility of job search outsourcing.